The Bankrate promise

 Frequently asked questions

-As a general rule, you should have enough dwelling insurance to cover your home’s rebuild value, and enough personal property insurance to cover the value of your personal items, like clothing, furniture and appliances.
-Your liability coverage limit should be based on your personal assets, such as your income, savings and retirement accounts.
+As a general rule, most insurance professionals recommend you have enough dwelling insurance to cover your home’s rebuild value and enough personal property insurance to cover the value of your personal items, like clothing, furniture and appliances.
+Your liability coverage limit may be based on your personal assets, such as your income, savings and retirement accounts.
+When in doubt, you may find it helpful to consult with a licensed agent to determine if you have sufficient coverage.

 - Coverage F, Medical Payments: $1,000